Vorokhta: Geography

-Vorokhta along with the town of Yaremche and few more villages constitute a series of enclaves within Nadvirna Raion and administered by the Yaremche city municipality.
 The town is located near the administrative border with Zakarpattia Oblast in the Verkhovyna-Putyla Mountains close to the Yablunytsia Pass and source of the Prut River.
 Vorokhta is surrounded by the Carpathian National Nature Park and the ethnographic area of Hutsuls.
 The town is surrounded by such mount peaks as Mahora, Makivka, and others.

 History

 According to oral legends, Vorokhta was established in the 17th century.
 So claimed to be the Polish ethnographer Jan Falkowski.
-Supposedly near village Mykulychyn settled a ranaway from the army of Crown of Poland by name Vorokhta.
+Supposedly near village Mykulychyn settled a run away from the army of Crown of Poland by name Vorokhta.
 The main population consisted of peasants who were engaged in growing livestock, land cultivation, handcraft industries.
 The local population actively supported the anti-Polish Opryshky uprising which was taking place in the vicinity until mid 19th century.
 Following the 1848 Spring of Nations, in Austria was abolished serfdom, yet big landowners remained in Vorokhta with one owning up to 800 morgen of polonyna.

-Due to difficult economic situation many local soon began finding place to earn money elsewhere immigrating to countries of the New World, Canada, Brazil, Argentina.
+Due to difficult economic situation many locals soon began finding places to earn money elsewhere immigrating to countries of the New World, Canada, Brazil, Argentina.

 With construction of railway Stanislau–Worochta–Rachow over Carpathian ridge in 1894, there increased development of the town.
 In 1906–10 at times of Austria in Vorokhta was built a forest mill and started to grow population.
 In the beginning of the 20th century there also was activated socially political and cultural life and the town was visited by number of Ukrainian writers such as Marko Cheremshyna and Mykhailo Kotsiubynsky.
 In 1903 in Vorokhta was established a local branch of Galician-based Ukrainian educational organization of Prosvita.

 Already during World War I, Vorokhta became a place of battle actions.
 During times of the restored Poland it became a popular mid-upland climatic resort and tourist attraction.
 In September 1939 Vorokhta became occupied by Soviet troops during the 1939 Soviet occupation of Poland and in November of the same year became part of Ukraine (at that time the Ukrainian SSR).
 In 1960 Vorokhta was granted status of urban-type settlement.